alex-alekseichuk/bezier-svg/README.md

 Browser ready JavaScript's code and CLI tool for generation SVG with random Bezier shapes.

-It's nice pattern for background.
+It generates nice patterns for background.

 500 x 500 rectangle is split into several random polygons by 5 random lines.

-Then it fits a smooth shape using a quadratic Bezier curve into each polygon.
+Then it fits a smooth shapes using a quadratic Bezier curve into each polygon.

 ## Generate page background on the fly